xavierbaude/Traefik-Ingress-Controller/README.md

 ## Usage

 This setup enable both Ingress & IngressRoute object.
 Main advantage of IngressRoute is the certificate Management.
 You can find some examples in the directory "examples".

+You can access to traefik dasboard with a private loadbalancer.

 With this deploiement, the tlsChallenge is enabled and the name of the certResolver is "sample".
 Get more information here: <https://docs.traefik.io/https/acme/>